May 31 2021

 Vitamin C (also known as ascorbic acid) has been considered the ultimate game-changer when it comes to getting radiant and youthful skin.
 Food sources of vitamin C that can be included in the dietary intake are lemon, limes, oranges, strawberries, broccoli, black currants, Brussels sprouts, and potatoes.

-- Do not consume alcohol: research suggests that limiting or cutting alcohol intake can actually prevent certain skin problems, and even skin cancer (non-melanoma).
+- Do not consume alcohol: research suggests that limiting or cutting alcohol intake can actually prevent certain skin problems.
 Alcohol consumption is closely linked to higher risks of basal cell carcinoma as well as cutaneous squamous cell carcinoma.
-Some research studies have concluded that consuming just 10 grams of alcohol per day, increases the risk of these cancers by 7 and 11 percent, respectively.
 So, it is highly advised to stop the consumption of alcohol if you want to have healthy, glowing skin.

 - Stress management: research studies suggest that people, who experience higher levels of stress, are more likely to have skin problems such as itchiness, troublesome sweating, hair fall, flaky or oily skin, scaly skin, rashes on the skin.
 Teenagers, who have higher levels of stress or tension, are 23 percent more likely to have severe acne.
 Stress is closely associated with high production of sebum, the component that blocks pores and makes your skin oily.
 Sebum leads to severe acne.
 This is why it is advised to manage stress to get clearer and healthier skin.
 Techniques such as listening to music, meditation, tai chi, and yoga can be used to reduce the levels of stress.